-Breast implants are medical devices that are implanted under the breast tissue or under the chest muscle to increase (augment) breast size or to rebuild (reconstruct) breast tissue after mastectomy or other damage to the breast.
-They are also used in revision surgeries, which correct or improve the result of an original surgery.
+Breast implants are medical devices implanted under the breast tissue or chest muscle to increase breast size (augmentation) or to replace breast tissue that has been removed due to cancer or trauma or that has failed to develop properly due to a severe breast abnormality (reconstruction).
+They are also used in revision surgeries, which seek to correct or improve the result of an original surgery.

 There are two types of breast implants approved for sale in the United States: saline-filled and silicone gel-filled.
 Both types have a silicone outer shell.
 They vary in size, shell thickness, shell surface texture, and shape (contour).